sylank/scdfs-local-development-environment/README.md

 ```
 **Note:** the `kafka` and the `zookeeper` keywords are used in the docker network, docker will resolve them to real IP adresses, if you don't use docker environment change them to `localhost` or another address.

-If you want to use MariaDB, use these environment variables below:
+If you want to use PostgreSQL, use these environment variables below:
 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/dataflow
 spring.datasource.username=spring
 spring.datasource.password=spring
 spring.datasource.driver-class-name=org.postgresql.Driver
 ```
 Example command line execution command:
 `java -jar spring-cloud-dataflow-server/target/spring-cloud-dataflow-server-2.3.0.BUILD-SNAPSHOT.jar --spring.datasource.url='jdbc:postgresql://localhost:5432/dataflow' --spring.datasource.username=spring --spring.datasource.password=spring --spring.datasource.driverClassName=org.postgresql.Driver`

 You can export it in your current shell session or you set the variables at IntelliJ's Run/Debug Configurations